AdrianBav/bavanco-travel/readme.md

     php artisan key:generate

-### Configuration Caching
+### Optimizing Configuration Loading
-To give your application a speed boost, you should cache all of your configuration files into a single file using the **config:cache** Artisan command.
-This will combine all of the configuration options for your application into a single file which will be loaded quickly by the framework.
+When deploying your application to production, you should make sure that you run the **config:cache** Artisan command during your deployment process:

     php artisan config:cache

+### Optimizing Route Loading
+If you are building a large application with many routes, you should make sure that you are running the **route:cache** Artisan command during your deployment process:

+    php artisan route:cache

 ### Database